Introduction

 If we are structured in our approach and delivery an OMW can be seen as a reliable/different way of filling a slot in the curriculum of any educational establishment.

-Tools: We have developed a set of tools to help run the meetings which can be found in the Health Section of the File Store.
-These include an introductory letter to interested professionals, members briefing, session plan, introductory presentation and evaluation handout.
+Method: We have developed a set of tools to help run the OMW which can be found in the Health Section of the File Store.
+These include an introductory letter to interested professionals, members’ briefing, session plan, introductory presentation and evaluation handout.

-The Health Sub-committee has developed a file store for use by all AA members who have service positions in the health discipline.
-The file store contains an array of useful information such as Intergroup and Region reports to the health sub-committee as supplied by HLOs (stored by date/Region/Intergroup).
-Presentations in Powerpoint format which may be adapted for local use when presenting to healthcare professionals Information on how to run an Open Meeting Workshop which may be adapted for local use.
-Health Sub-committee procedural documents such as job descriptions and terms of reference
+The Health Sub-committee has a file store for all AA members in service.
+The file store contains useful information such as, Intergroup and Region reports to the health sub-committee.
+Electronic presentations which can be adapted.
+Information on how to run an Open Meeting Workshop.

-Our objective is to keep the store 'live' by including submissions from HLOs whenever possible.
-For example copies of letters, presentations, literature or other materials which may have been especially useful in one area and which can then assist other members to use similar material.
-Please send any contributions you feel would be useful to your Regional HLO.
-The information can then be sent to the Health Sub-committee and onto the File Store
+The file store is a ‘live’ system updated by submissions from HLOs whenever possible.
+For example, copies of letters, presentations, literature and other materials which have been useful in carrying the message.
+Please send contributions to your Regional HLO and Health Sub-committee and onto the File Store.